-- 1 Remove and dispose of the needle set and cover the infusion site(s) with a protective dressing - 2 Once the needles have been removed, remove the empty syringe from the infusion pump - 3 Peel-off the removable part of the label for each PFS or vial used.
-Affix to the patient's log book with the date and time of infusion or scan if recording the infusion electronically - 4 If applicable, remove adapter from the infusion pump according to manufacturer's instructions - 5 Throw away the empty Hizentra PFS(s) or vial(s), along with the used disposable supplies, in the sharps container in accordance with local requirements - 6 Clean and store the infusion pump, according to manufacturer's instructions
+1. Remove and dispose of the needle set and cover the infusion site(s) with a protective dressing

+- 2. Peel-off the removable part of the label for each PFS or vial use.
+Affix to the patient's log book with the date and time of infusion or scan if recording the infusion electronically - 3.
+If applicable, remove adapter from the infusion pump according to manufacturer's instructions - 4.
+Throw away the empty Hizentra PFS(s) or vial(s), along with the used disposable supplies, in the sharps container - Clean and store the infusion pump, according to manufacturer's instructions

+Optimizing the SCIg infusion

+Local reactions: Algorithm for adjusting ancillary supplies and administration

+Local reactions are common and expected

+8_a Supplies

 Supplies required are listed below

 Alcohol swabs or antiseptic skin wipes

 Infusion pump

 Empty syringes

 Transfer device or needle(s)

-Infusion tubing
+Infusion administration tubing

 Subcutaneous needle sets

 Gauze and tape, or transparent dressing

 Sharps container

 Infusion journal

+8b ISS map and CSL contact information

-7b CSL Behring Infusion Science Specialist (ISS) contact information
+CSL Behring Infusion Science Specialists

-Please click here to contact an Infusion Science Specialist in your region for any questions relating to infusions
+Contact an Infusion Science Specialist in your region for any questions relating to infusions